jcoreNL/docker-101-workshop/README.md

 A volume can simply be a directory on your host system that you mount in a Docker container.
 This can be done by using the `-v` argument when starting a container.
-Create a new directory and name it .
+Create a new directory and name it `data_dir`.
 Additionally, create one or more files in this new folder, for example a text file.
 Then, navigate to the parent of this directory in the terminal and type in the following command: